-The photo below shows healthy hair vs. damaged hair:
+The photo below shows healthy hair vs. damaged swimmer’s hair:

-Here’s how it works: Copper pipes leach copper into the water, chlorine oxidizes the copper turning it green and then bonds the copper to your hair.
+Here’s why: Copper pipes leach copper into the water, chlorine oxidizes the copper turning it green and then bonds the copper to your hair.
 It’s the accumulation of oxidized copper that turns your hair green.